 Localriding contains a wealth of horse health advice and horse riding and training information.
 Some of this is specific to ridden disciplines such as dressage, showjumping and equestrian eventing and other sections cover conformation, the horse hoof, horse teeth, worms, etc;

 There are various ways to locate this information …,

-- Navigate Through Sections ..., eg; if looking for information on dressage arena's click on the Dressage section and browse the section navigation in the right margin.
-If looking for worming information click on the horse health section and scroll throught the horse health sections.
+- Navigate Through Sections, eg; if looking for information on dressage arena’s click on the Dressage section and browse the section navigation in the right margin.
+If looking for worming information click on the horse health section and scroll through the horse health sections.

-- Use the Sitemap ..., The localriding sitemap is an index of all pages within all sections and is very easy to use.
+- Using the Sitemap, The localriding sitemap is an index of all sections and the latest pages within those sections and is very easy to use.
 Most sections have their own icon, which makes them easy to locate and simply clicking on the subject you are interested in will take you straight to that page or section

 Using a combination of Sitemap and Site Search is probably the simplest way to find specific information, however it does mean you could miss other interesting information you may not know or have thought existed.